Monumenta Germaniae Historica: History

-However, the institute was subsequently revived under its original name with the support of German institutions and the Austrian Academy of Sciences.
+The institute was later revived under its original name with the support of German institutions and the Austrian Academy of Sciences.
 The Monumenta Germaniae Historica Institute has been located in Munich since 1949 and possesses a large specialized library on the medieval history of Germany and Europe, including Church history, along with 130,000 monographs and approximately 150,000 dependent writings.

+During the late 1940s, Margarete Kühn used her work on the MGH as cover for taking the Wiesbaden Codex from Soviet control in Dresden and having it returned to Eibingen and then to the State Library of Wiesbaden.

-It moved into its current premises in the building of the Bavarian State Library in 1967.
+The MGH moved into its current premises in the building of the Bavarian State Library in 1967.

 The project, a major effort of historical scholarship, continues in the 21st century.
 In 2004 the MGH, with the support of the Deutsche Forschungsgemeinschaft, made all of its publications in print for more than five years available online, in photo-digital reproduction, via a link on the MGH homepage.